duststorm/makehuman/trunk/makehuman/docs/source/user_manual_view.rst

 The main functions and the controls and options that they provide are detailed in their own sections of this document.
 The following paragraphs on this page provide a very brief summary.

 * The Modeling button open the modelling sub toolbar (default, macro modifiers mode).
-* The Files button changes to File Mode to enable file interactions (see File Options).
+* The files button changes to file Mode to enable file interactions (see file Options).
 * The Posing button return you pose feature mode: expressions and body position (not yet completed in alpha 7)
 * The Libraries button changes to Libraries mode to load hairs, clothes, backgrounds, skins, multi-resolution meshes and more.
 * The Render button changes to Render mode to access external rendering applications.